nhanwei/nhanwei.github.io/_posts/2019-03-05-broken-comb-data-science.md

 * Coding
 * Communication/Soft Skills

-In the past, we used to say that it is like finding a unicorn to meet someone with all pillars of expertise.
-However, I feel that the industry generally expects data scientists to know at least a large majority of them.
-I.e. You need to know

-1. how to design and code dedicated deep learning architecture;
-2. code in the most computationally efficient way;
-3. understand how the backend data ingestion work so that your model works with them;
-4. communicate with business users, grasp the business problem and present results to laymen.

-While this is mostly unrealistic, I feel that this will be something data scientists should be working towards.
+While knowing everything is quite unrealistic, I feel that this will be something data scientists should be working towards.
 The T-shaped model is not good enough.

 **<center>Broken-Comb Data Scientists</center>**